jabjab42/firecrawl-observer/src/config/README.md

 # Application Configuration

-This directory contains the centralized configuration for the Firecrawl Observer application.
+This directory contains the centralized configuration for the Kabuki Observer application.

 ## Configuration Files